Explore a Wide Range of Technical

 earn an industry-recognized credential.
 Students will need to purchase

-textbooks and may incur some small fees (tools, background checks as
+textbooks and will incur some fees (tools, department fee, background checks as

 required, supplies, etc.)